srmagura/iti-react/Documentation/Readme.md

-# React Template
+# React SPA Template

-Template for using ASP.NET Core controllers with React for rendering views.
-Server-side rendering powered by ASP.NET JavaScriptServices.
+Purpose 1: Template for building a React single page app on top of an ASP.NET Core Web API.
+Purpose 2: Source repository for the iti-react npm package, which contains React components to be shared among multiple projects.

 Using TypeScript, with the TypeWriter Visual Studio extension automatically creating TypeScript classes for C# DTOs and ViewModels.